Welcome!

 If you experience technical difficulties with Submittable, please contact them directly at support@submittable.com.

-Our Rapid Response grants program is designed to provide current grantees with quickly deployed small grants to respond to emergencies and opportunities.
+Our Rapid Response grants provide mission aligned organizations with quickly deployed small grants to respond to emergencies and opportunities.

 ELIGIBILITY

-In order to be eligible for funding, groups must:
+In order to be eligible for funding, the organization's:

 REPORTING